 Odds are you haven’t seen a Rick Alverson joint as of yet, but the Richmond, Virginia product has been slowly making inroads in the industry since The Builder in 2010.
 Each feature has acted as a building block, with incrementally more success and attention tied to each.

 He’s even started to work with more prominent actors, as seen by his last film, Entertainment, which included notables such as John C. Reilly, Tye Sheridan, and Michael Cera.
 The Mountain continues that ascension as he had the opportunity to work with the great Jeff Goldblum as well as Tye Sheridan (again).

-Expect Alverson to become an indie darling director in the coming years that gets snatched up by someone like A24 or Neon to create another film.
+Expect Alverson to become an indie darling director in the coming years who is snatched up by someone like A24 or Neon to create another film.
 He’s already created a following with his bold, stark style, and it will only grow with time.